International-Data-Spaces-Association/IDSA-Rulebook/documentation/README.md

 ## Purpose & Motivation ##

-The IDSA rulebook serves several purposes regarding the development and operation of data spaces.
+The IDSA Rulebook serves several purposes regarding the development and operation of data spaces.
 The aim is to describe clearly which rules are mandatory and which are optional guidelines.
 This governance framework includes functional, technical, operational, and legal dimensions:

 * Guidelines for the functionality of common services are presented as well as the definition, processes, and services of specific roles.